BaiyangZhang/oldBlog/_posts/2023-04-10-Electrodynamics-in-Terms-of-Forms.md

 ### Electromagnetism in Minkowski Space

 Electromagnetic field is best described in the language of differential forms.
-However, electric field and magnetic field are given by forms of different ranks.
-When it comes to counting the rank of forms, there are usually two ways to do it,
+However, *electric field and magnetic field are given by forms of different ranks*.

+When it comes to counting the rank of forms, there are usually two simple ways to do it,
 1. differential forms are what we integrate on a manifold, the dimension of the form must be the same as the dimension of the manifold on which it is integrated.
 For example, a form which we integrate on $\mathbb{R}^{3}$ is a 3-form.
 2. Forms also are maps that turns vectors into numbers.
-We can count the rank of a form by counting how may vectors does it acts on.
+We can count the rank of a form by counting how may vectors it acts on.
 For example, if a form maps $V\otimes V$ to real numbers, then it must be a 2-form.

 In our case, it is easiest to adopt the first method.
 Given a test charge of charge $q$, if it moves along a curve $C$ in electric field $E$, the work done to the charge is given by
 $$